ASSESSMENTS

 • MCC candidate code / MINC number

-• Medical education
+• Describe medical education

-• English language proficiency
+• Describe English language proficiency

-• Postgraduate training and rotations
+• Details on postgraduate training and rotations

 • Proof of Canadian citizenship or permanent residency